saitamasahil/Pixel-Launcher-Extended/README.md

 This module is expected to work on ROMs which are based on fairly unmodified Android source code.
 - Android 13 AOSP-based ROMs

 > WARNING: It may not work on some LOS-based ROMs like RiceDroid.
-If you face any crashes on these ROMs, please look thru the [troubleshooting section](#troubleshooting).
+If you face any crashes on these ROMs, please look through the [troubleshooting section](#troubleshooting).

 ### Prerequisites
 - Compatible ROMs (**AOSP-based custom ROMs** or **Google Pixel stock ROM**) based on Android 13.
 - Device rooted by [Magisk latest stable](https://github.com/topjohnwu/Magisk/releases/latest).
 - [LSPosed](https://github.com/LSPosed/LSPosed) *(optional, if you want to use double tap to sleep feature)*
+##### Note
+- The module isn't compatiable with **Android 13 QPR Beta Builds** yet.
+Soon we will add support for it.

 **Disclaimer**
 - Make sure you flashed the **Bootloop saver** module before flashing **Pixel Launcher Extended**.
 We **WON'T** be responsible if anything happens with your device.
 Bootloops are not expected, but you should always be prepared for the worst!